mclarkson/obdi-rsyncbackup/README.md

 BIG NOTE: This plugin does the rsync and snapshotting.
 More work is required to create a consistent backup for databases etc.

+# Todo

+* Custom per-server 'pre' scripts to do things such as stopping services before back-up then starting once complete.
+* Scheduling (use cron and rest api for now).

 ## Screenshot

 ![](images/obdi-rsyncbackup-small.png?raw=true)